Code of conduct

 Why have a code of conduct?

 Our goal is to create the best community in the world for becoming a better programmer.
-We want every member of the RC community to be able to focus their full attention on becoming a better programmer, both at RC and as a part of our community.
+We want you to be able to focus your full attention on becoming a better programmer at RC, both during your batch and as a member of our community.
 This is impossible to do if you are being harassed, stalked, or discriminated against.

 Accordingly, all Recursers, as well as guests and visitors, are expected to show respect and courtesy to each other in all interactions, whether at RC, in our online community, or in other contexts.